VertebrateResequencing/wr/.docs/nextflow/gaps.md

 - `env(name)` — returns the value of an environment variable from the launch environment.
 New in Nextflow 25.04.
 Different from `Channel.env` (a channel factory).
 May appear in config files and parameter defaults.
+- `tuple(args...)` — creates a tuple (list) from its arguments.
+Used in `map` closures and workflow wiring as an alternative to list literals.
+- `record([options])` — creates a typed record instance from named arguments.
+New in Nextflow 25.10+.
+Required when using record type definitions.
 - `sendMail(...)` — send email notifications from pipeline code.
 - `sleep(ms)` — pause execution.